 On the other hand, if the person is relocating as part of their treatment plan, it might be beneficial.
 This question is commonly asked in our treatment at CeDAR.
 We have people who feel that their hometown is very limited to them, especially as it pertains to supportive resources.
 For individuals who live in rural areas or underserved areas, it can be almost impossible to find a support group or therapist, never mind a structured treatment approach such as Intensive Outpatient (IOP).
 These people find that a region with more support can help them remain in recovery.

 Overall, this question is best answered by another question – Is the person addressing their addiction or running from it?
-Migrating to a new location out of avoidance or fear is destined to fail; pursing an area to engage in supportive people and a life of change can be worth the effort.
+Moving during active addiction to a new location out of avoidance or fear is destined to fail; pursing an area to engage in supportive people and a life of change can be worth the effort.